 The following table describes details of the JSON file with examples.

 The JSON file includes details of all the licenses currently available on the appliance.
-Here is a sample of the Entitlement information within the JSON file for a service based license for Broker.
+Here is a sample of the Entitlement information within the JSON file for a appliance license for Broker.

 For Endpoint, WinHosts, LinuxHosts and MacHosts metrics are displayed which indicate the number of agents deployed.
 Here is a sample of the Endpoint metrics within the JSON file.